-Return of premium life insurance will refund any money you’ve paid as premiums if you outlive the policy.
-These policies usually last 10, 20 or 30 years and tend to be more expensive than traditional term life insurance.
+Return of premium life insurance is a specific type of term life policy which will refund the money you’ve spent toward monthly premiums should you outlive the policy.
+These policies typically last 10, 20 or 30 years and tend to be more expensive than traditional term life insurance.

 What Is Return of Premium Life Insurance?

-Return of premium life insurance is a type of term life insurance — meaning the policy provides coverage for a specific period of time.
-If you die during that time, your beneficiaries will receive money from the insurance company in the form of the death benefit.
+Return of premium life insurance is a type of term life insurance, meaning the policy provides coverage for a specific period of time.
+If you die during that time, your beneficiaries will receive money from the insurance company in the form of a death benefit.

 Return of premium life insurance tends to be more expensive than traditional term life insurance.
-This feature can also be added as a rider to a term life policy for an extra cost.
+The feature can sometimes be added as a rider to a term life policy for an extra cost.

 How Does Return of Premium Life Insurance Work?

 Return of premium life insurance policies are relatively straightforward.